-Welcome to the very first episode of AI in Action, the podcast that explores the applications and implications of data science, machine learning and Artificial Intelligence are making on our everyday lives.
+Welcome to the very first episode of AI in Action, the podcast that breaks down the hype and explores the impact that Data Science, Machine Learning and Artificial Intelligence are making on our everyday lives.

 On today’s episode, I sit down with Jordan Evans, who is the Deputy Director for Engineering and Science at NASA’s Jet Propulsion Lab in Los Angeles.

 After finishing his undergraduate degree in Aerospace Engineering, Jordan went to work for Northrop on the B-2 Stealth Bomber but he soon he realised that space exploration was his true calling.
 He moved to Maryland to work for NASA Goddard in the Advanced Applications Section and worked on the Far Ultraviolet Spectroscopic Explorer (FUSE) and on Wide Field Camera – 3 (for the Hubble Space Telescope).

 He then moved to Phoenix, Arizona to become the Chief Engineer/Deputy Program Manager for the Gamma Ray Large Area Space Telescope (GLAST) at Spectrum Astro.
 While at Spectrum, he met several people from JPL and then moved to the Pasadena area in early 2004 to live the Caltech/JPL culture and work on their exciting missions.